fanrunqi/ZxingView/README.md

 # ZxingView

-  This is an android scan code library base on Java ZXing Core library,
+  This is an android scan code library base on Java zxing Core library,

   If you want to quickly integrate Android scan code function,